FlipW0rld/CS506_Project/README.md

 The Boston 57 bus passes through multiple stops at Boston University and serves as one of the transportation options for Boston University students.
 This project aims to predict the arrival time of bus route 57 at designated stations based on factors such as weather conditions, weekday patterns, and passenger numbers.

-## Methodology
+## Methodology (方法)

-### Data Collection
+### Data Collection:

-Data was collected from October 7th to October 31st.
+Data was collected from October 7th to November 31st.
 The collected data includes:

 - Date
 - Weekday
+- Bus arrival time
 - Weather conditions (e.g., sunny, rainy, snowy)
+  - Temperature at 2 meters
+  - sensible temperature
   - Precipitation
   - Humidity
   - Wind speed
   - Cloud cover
-- Bus arrival time

-Team members took turns recording bus arrival times either through on-site observation or using bus query applications such as Google Maps and MBTA.
+Team members took turns recording bus arrival times either through on-site observation or using bus query applications such as Google Maps and MBTA Website.

-### Data Processing
+### Data Processing:

 数据采集、处理、清理等

 ### Feature Engineering